-Tom Sleigh is the author of more than nine volumes of poetry, including The Chain (1996), Far Side of the Earth (2003), Space Walk (2007), and Station Zed (2015).
+Tom Sleigh is the author of ten volumes of poetry, including The Chain (1996), Far Side of the Earth (2003), Space Walk (2007), and Station Zed (2015).
 Space Walk won the 2008 Kingsley Tufts Award and earned Sleigh considerable critical acclaim.
 Referring to this collection, poet Philip Levine noted, “Sleigh’s reviewers use words such as ‘adept,’ ‘elegant,’ and ‘classical.’
 Reading his new book, I find all those terms beside the point, even though not one is inaccurate.
 I am struck by the human dramas that are enacted in these poems, the deep encounters that often shatter the participants and occasionally restore them.
 What delights me most is seeing a poet of his accomplishments and his large and well-earned reputation suddenly veer into a new arena of both our daily and our mythical lives.
 For the writer, such daring may be its own reward; for the reader, it is thrilling to overhear a writer pushing into greatness.”

 And of Sleigh’s work in general, Seamus Heaney wrote: “Tom Sleigh’s poetry is hard earned and well founded.
 I greatly admire the way it refuses to cut emotional corners and yet achieves a sense of lyric absolution.”